J1mbo/cannonball-se/README.md

 * The Blarrg filter is disabled.
 * The "Full" shader is used.

-Use HDMI audio (which is handled by the GPU) on Pi-Zero(W) to run at 30fps.
-Analogue and USB audio require CPU and will reduce frame rate (significantly).
+HDMI audio is lightest as it's handled by the GPU, so is best on Pi-Zero(W).
+USB audio requires CPU so may reduce frame rate.

-HDMI audio on the original Pi boards (e.g. B+) can be problematic (and requires fkms video driver); use on-board analogue audio on these boards and expect lower frame rates.
+HDMI audio on the original Pi boards (e.g. B+) can be problematic (and requires fkms video driver); use on-board analogue audio on these boards.
+Running at 1GHz CPU and 350MHz GPU, 30fps is nevertheless achievable.

 ---